mlab-benchmark/mlab-benchmark/README.md

 1. Clone directory and create new branch with \<unique name>
 2. Create folder in /submissions/\<task>/\<submission category>/\<unique name>
 3. Add configuration.json and metrics.json
-4. Copy the newly created folder to /website/_data/submissions/\<task>/\<submission category>/\<unique name>
-5. File a pull request to merge your branch into the main branch
+4. File a pull request to merge your branch into the main branch

 ## List of Publications